alphonse92/vplplusplus_client/README.md

-# Vpl ++ Web client (Vwc)
+# Vpl ++ Web client

-Vwc is a client to allow to moodle teachers to get all VPL ++ information related to the students summaries.
+This software is a client for VPL ++  to allow to moodle teachers creates projects, test and test cases.
+Also, the teacher can generate reports about the projects and students.
+In the other hand, the Moodle manager can manage the topics and the access of VPL ++ JLib Runner

 ## Manual serving